biodash/biodash.github.io/content/codeclub/20_cleaning-up/index.md

 -   If you didn't already do this, please follow the [Code Club Computer Setup](/codeclub-setup/04_ggplot2/) instructions, which also has pointers for if you're new to R or RStudio.

 -   If you're able to do so, please open RStudio a bit before Code Club starts -- and in case you run into issues, please join the Zoom call early and we'll help you troubleshoot.

+-   You can use R locally, or at OSC.
+You can find instructions if you are having trouble [here](/codeclub-setup/).

 <br>